greatest-ape/OctaSine/README.md

 # OctaSine

-Frequency modulation based VST2 plugin
+Frequency modulation based VST2 plugin written in Rust

 ## About